Changing Question Order

 Conditional Logic & Follow Up Questions

-One of the most useful and powerful features of Clio Grow's Form Builder is the ability to use conditional logic in order to ask precise follow up questions in response to a particular answer.
+One of the most useful and powerful features of Clio Grow's Intake Form Templates is the ability to use conditional logic in order to ask precise follow up questions in response to a particular answer.

 This will help make your forms appear shorter, more focused, and easier to fill out by eliminating questions which are not relevant in certain situations.
 You cannot add a follow up question to a follow up question (e.g. if you ask 'have you previously been arrested?' and your options are 'yes' or 'no' you cannot add a follow up questions if they click yes).
 However, you can have two follow up questions to the same answer choice.